Tarzan: Return to the Jungle

 Tarzan: Return to the Jungle is a 2002 platform game developed by Digital Eclipse and published by Activision for the Game Boy Advance.
 The game is based on the 2001–2003 animated television series The Legend of Tarzan.

 Gameplay

 The game is an action-platformer that bears similarities to the previous Tarzan game for the Game Boy Color.
-Tarzan begins the game as a child, growing into an adult in later stages in the game.
+Tarzan begins the game as a child, with his adult self appearing in later stages.
 With the additions of L and R buttons on the Game Boy Advance, combating enemies is now possible.

-In contrast to the previous game, collecting bananas is no longer a requirement to complete a stage; they now act as currency, as typical of platforming titles, and should the player collect 50-100 bananas, they will be rewarded an extra life.
+In contrast to the previous game, collecting bananas is no longer a requirement to complete a stage; they now act as currency, as typical of platforming titles, and should the player collect 50-100 bananas, they will receive an extra life.

 Plot

 The villainous Queen La, a character from the television series, attempts to take over the jungle.
 Tarzan learns traversal and combat abilities from Terk as his younger self, journeys through the Lost City of Opar, and rescues dinosaur eggs from poachers to save the jungle.